 It is a well-known fact that capital gains taxes significantly lower long-term investing results.
 Naturally, most investors want to lower their tax bill.
 Sometimes, investors sell assets that have fallen below the purchase price, allowing them to claim a capital loss.

 The Wash Sale Rule Defined

-Put simply, the wash sale rule prohibits an investor from claiming a capital loss for tax purposes if the investment in which the loss originated is repurchased within thirty days.
-An example of a situation applicable to the wash sale rule
+Put simply, the wash sale rule prohibits an investor from claiming a capital loss for tax purposes if they repurchase the stock or security within 30 days.

-Getting Around the Wash Sale Rule
+How to Get Around the Rule

 The moral?
 Only sell if you accept the fact you may not be able to repurchase the shares in the future at the same or lower price.
 If you are reconciled with this possibility, there’s nothing stopping you.